Lilly3252/CoconutMC/README.md

 # CoconutMC

 CUSTOM MODPACK !
-92 mods inside for all convenience
+92 mods inside for all convenience , this modpack needs at least between 3GB and 4GB to play without lags

 How to install ?
 Download the .zip from here, extract it.